 I’ll let you decide how…. ummmm …. helpful they really are.

 If you eat eggplant during the day, it will – and I quote – “turn your skin black.”
 No one can tell me exactly why they believe it, but that it is a common belief passed down through generations.

-If you eat the skin of a pig (or any animal), this will help you to keep a clear completion and starve off wrinkles.
-Pigs trotters are apparently best as it contains a lot of skin.
+If you eat the skin of a pig (or any animal), it will help you to keep a clear completion and starve off wrinkles.
+Pigs trotters are apparently best as they contains a lot of skin.

 This will make your skin whiter and help keep you looking fresh and pimple-free.